isomerpages/govtech-gobusiness-main/_covid-faqs/workplace-smm.md

 #### Take care of the workplace

-{% include letter-accordion.html accordions=site.data.acc099-workplace-smm letter="c" %}
+{% include letter-accordion.html accordions=site.data.acc099-workplace-smm letter="d" %}

 #### Take care of workers who become unwell at the workplace